christosgalano/Dir-Clone-Server/README.md

 ## Build and run instructions

-- From the Project_2 directory run `make` to the executables
+- Run `make` to the executables
-- From the Project_2 directory run `make clean` to clean the bin and the results folders
+- Run `make clean` to clean the bin and the results folders

 ## Implementation details